Evening Students

 1. How can I get some legal experience on my resume while I am working full-time and going to school and perhaps taking care of a family?

-2. How can I make any connections with lawyers when I am working all day and going to school all night?
+2. How can I make connections with lawyers when I am working all day and going to school all night?

 4. When should I start thinking about the transition from my non-legal job to a legal job?